Home treatment is often used for

 Achilles tendon rupture

-leg), after treatment it's important to follow the
+No matter how you treat an Achilles tendon rupture, after treatment it's important to follow your

 prevents further injury.